KxSystems/kx-vscode/README.md

 ### Insights query execution

-kdb Insights Enterprise offers enhanced connectivity and enterprise level API endpoints, providing additional means to query data and interact with kdb Insights Enterprise that are not available with kdb processes.
+kdb Insights Enterprise offers enhanced connectivity and enterprise level API endpoints, providing additional means to query data and interact with kdb Insights Enterprise that are not available with q processes.
 You must have an instance of kdb Insights Enterprise running and have created a connection to it within the kdb VS Code extension.

 Similarly, you can execute arbitrary code against kdb Insights Enterprise.
 The code is executed on a user-specific sandbox process within the kdb Insights Enterprise deploy.
 The sandbox is instanciated upon the first request to execute code when connected to a kdb Insights Enterprise connection.
 It remains active until timed out or until you log out.